mmarchioro/reimagined-site/legal.md

 **PHOTOS AND IMAGES**

-Note that many pictures of this website were freely taken from [Pixabay](https://pixabay.com)
+Note that some of this website pictures were freely, i.e. properly licensed without payment, taken from [Pixabay](https://pixabay.com)